devrnt/school-native-apps-2/README.md

 ## City-app (aka Stads-app)

 #### Why
-Repo made for the group project for the subject Native Apps 3.
+Repo made for the group project for the subject Native Apps II: Windows.
 The main purpose is to get to known the UWP platform.
-This repo is only ment for experimental purposes.
+This repo is only meant for experimental purposes.

 #### By
 * Sam Dhondt